krumbelievable/book-search-engine/README.md

 # Description

-- This application utilizes Javascript, React, MongoDB and Graphql to create a Book Search utilizing googleapi to find the books.
+- The application utlizes the Google Books API to find books.
-- The user can create an account that requires a password, username and email.
+- A user can establish an account.
-- The user can input the book that they are looking for into the searchbar and a list of books will populate the webpage.
+- A user can search for a specific book.
-- The user has the option to save the book of their choosing to their profile.
+- A user can save the book the searched for.
-- The user can see the books they have saved to their profile.
+- A user can access saved books.
-- The user can log out of their account and acess it again by hitting the login page.
+- A user can log out and log back in.

 # Technologies